To further secure your Dataproc Metastore services, you can protect them using VPC Service Controls (VPC-SC).

 Add the Dataproc Metastore and Cloud Storage APIs to the service perimeter

-To mitigate the risk of your data being exfiltrated from Dataproc Metastore, for example, using Dataproc Metastore import or export APIs, you must restrict both the Dataproc Metastore API and the Cloud Storage API.
+To mitigate the risk of your data being exfiltrated from Dataproc Metastore, for example, when using Dataproc Metastore import or export APIs, you must restrict both the Dataproc Metastore API and the Cloud Storage API.

 To add Dataproc Metastore and Cloud Storage APIs as restricted services:

 In the Cloud Console, open the VPC Service Controls page: